-None of the Company's Directors, Nominees for Director, executive officers or employees, or former Directors, executive officers or employees, nor any associate of such individuals, is as at the date hereof, or has been, during Fiscal 2022, indebted to the Company or any of its subsidiaries in connection with a purchase of securities or otherwise.
+None of the Company's Directors, Nominees for Director, executive officers or employees, or former Directors, executive officers or employees, nor any associate of such individuals, is as at the date hereof, or has been, during the six month period ended December 31, 2022, indebted to the Company or any of its subsidiaries in connection with a purchase of securities or otherwise.
 In addition, no indebtedness of any of these individuals to another entity has been the subject of a guarantee, support agreement, letter of credit or similar arrangement or understanding of the Company or any of its subsidiaries.